Dark matter in compact stars: The physics of compact objects

 The pulsar braking index $n$ is defined via $\dot \omega \propto \omega^n$.
 With a little elementary calculus, it may be seen that \beq n \equiv \frac{\omega \ddot \omega}{\dot \omega^2} = 2 - \frac{P \ddot P}{\dot P^2}~. \eeq For spin-down induced by magnetic dipole radiation, one finds by equating Eqs.~\eqref{eq:powerdipoleB} and \eqref{eq:powerrotKE} that $n = 3$, although pulsars with braking indices of 1.4$-$3 have been observed, suggesting other spin-down mechanisms~\cite{NSBfieldspindown}.

 It is useful to place observed pulsars on a $P$-$\dot P$ diagram such as the one shown in Fig.~\ref{fig:pulsation} right panel.
 Pulsars typically begin life at the north-west region of the diagram, and move south-east along contours of constant $B$ strengths while crossing contours of constant spin-down age.
-Eventually as they age to about 10 Myr the rotational energy is insufficient to generate the pulsar beam, and they cross the ``pulsar death line", sometimes referred to as the ``death valley".
+Eventually as they age to about 10 Myr the rotational energy is insufficient to provide the potential drop required for Schwinger pair production that generates the pulsar beam, and they cross the ``pulsar death line", sometimes referred to as the ``death valley".
 However, the death line is not well-understood, for the exact mechanism by which pulsar beams are created is still unknown and is an active area of research.
 This is evident in the $P$-$\dot P$ diagram: quite a few pulsars lie beyond various models of the death line~\cite{PulsarDeathLineAnomaly:PSRJ0250+5854,PulsarDeathLineAnomaly:PSRJ0901-4046,PulsarDeathLineAnomaly:PSRJ2144-3933,PulsarDeathLineAnomaly:PSRJ2251-3711}, with PSR J2144-3933 lying well beyond all the canonical death lines.
 We will re-encounter this oddball pulsar, which also happens to be the coldest NS observed, in Sec.~\ref{subsec:DMkinannheat}.